appliedrd/c_sockets/README.md

  * http://www.lettier.com/
  * https://github.com/lettier/ntpclient/blob/master/source/c/main.c

- * and other socket stuff
+and other socket stuff
+will be ported to ATSAMD51 +  WINC1500